unclehowell/datro/static/files/README.md

 ## Functions

 * auto-rebuild.sh does the following:
-	- trigger the updater.sh in the _source-files directory.
+	- trigger the updater.sh in the _blue-build-source directory.
 Updater.sh gets the latest *-master files (if not already run in the last 30 minutes).
-	- copies the *-master.sh files from the _source-files directory to the sphinx document directory (removing the -master from the destination filename).
+	- copies the *-master.sh files from the _blue-build-source directory to the sphinx document directory (removing the -master from the destination filename).
 	- runs the latest rebuild.sh, producing a PDF and HTML verison of its rst files

 * rebuild.sh does the following:
         - rebuild the PDF and HTML
-        - copies the auto-rebuild-master.sh file from the _source-files directory to its own sphinx document directory
+        - copies the auto-rebuild-master.sh file from the _blue-build-source directory to its own sphinx document directory
         - * when the latest auto-rebuild-master.sh is copied across the -master part of the filename is removed.